AndreuARP/inventario/replit.md

-# Sistema de Consulta de Stock
+# Sistema de Consulta de Stock - Distribuciones Lucero

 ## Overview

-This is a Streamlit-based stock consultation system that provides a web interface for managing and querying product inventory.
-The application is built using Python and Streamlit, focusing on simplicity and ease of use for stock management operations.
+This is a Streamlit-based stock consultation system for Distribuciones Lucero that provides a web interface for managing and querying product inventory.
+The application features dual-access authentication, automatic SFTP updates, and corporate branding with persistent configuration management.

 ## User Preferences